The mandate of the present Executive Board of IWRA is from January 2016 to December 2018.

 Carl Bruch (USA)

 Carl Bruch is a senior attorney with the Environmental Law Institute, where he co-directs ELI’s International Programs.
 A member since 2007, he has served IWRA as Secretary-General, as Treasurer, and as a member of the Editorial Board of Water International.
 His research interests include water governance, environmental peacebuilding, environmental emergency preparedness and response, and adaptation governance.
+His areas of expertise are in water law, public participation, and post-conflict water management.
 He has helped countries and organisations throughout Africa, the Americas, Asia, and Europe develop and strengthen their environmental laws, improve institutions, and build capacity.
 He has edited more than ten books, and has authored more than 50 articles.

 Bruce Currie-Alder (Canada)

-Bruce Currie-Alder is Regional Director, based in Cairo, with Canada’s International Development Research Centre (IDRC).
-His work examines the governance of public research funding and scientific cooperation with developing countries.
-His previous experience includes contributing to Canada’s foreign policy, and work on coastal management and the Mexican oil industry.
-He is author of Research for the Developing World (Oxford 2015) and lead editor of International Development: Ideas, Experience and Prospects (Oxford 2014) which traces the evolution of thinking about international development over the past 60 years.
+Bruce Currie-Alder is program leader for the Collaborative Adaptation Research Initative in Africa & Asia (CARIAA), a partnership between the UK Department for International Development and Canada’s International Development Research Centre.
+CARIAA supports research to inform adaptation policy and practice to build resilience of the vulnerable people in hot spots regions including coastal deltas, semi-arid lands, and glacier-dependent river basins.
+His previous experience includes leading the IDRC regional office for the Middle East and North Africa, and researching the environmental impacts of the oil industry in Latin America.
+His expertise spans environmental science, international development, and research policy.
+He is author of Research for the Developing World (Oxford 2015) and editor of International Development: Ideas, Experience and Prospects (Oxford 2014) which traces the evolution of thinking about international development over the past 60 years.
 Currie-Alder holds a Master’s in Natural Resource Management from Simon Fraser University and a PhD in Public Policy from Carleton University.

 Guillermo Donoso (Chile)